ni/nimble/specs/nimble-blazor/README.md

 #### _Working with EditForms_

 For situations where we need to provide custom validation behaviors for our components, such as reporting numerical formatting issues (if we wanted to do that), we can simply provide access to the [`EditContext`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext?view=aspnetcore-6.0) through a `CascadingParameter` and set any desired validation messages through it (see Microsoft/fast-blazor [`InputBase`](https://github.com/microsoft/fast-blazor/blob/main/src/Microsoft.Fast.Components.FluentUI/FluentInputBase.cs#L16) as an example).

+#### _Navigation Components_

+ASPNet.Core also provides various navigation components such as `<Navigating>`, `<NavLink>`, and `<NavMenu>`.
+For the `<NavLink>` and `<NavMenu>` components, it seems their main function is to apply an `active` CSS class to the component whose `href` matches the current URL.
+I suspect that we can largely ignore these components as the Nimble Anchor will provide all of the styling functionality we require.
+The `<Navigating>` component is to indicate to the user that a page transition is occurring.
+Again, this is likely something we can ignore, but it's good to be aware of the capability.

 ### Building